someparty/someparty/source/articles/2018-04-29-teeth-showing.html.markdown

 title: Teeth Showing
 date: 2018-04-29
 author: adam@someparty.ca (Adam White)
-description: SappyFest's initial lineup.
+description: Sappyfest's initial lineup.
 New stuff from Lost Love, Blessed, Tunic, Trashed Ambulance, Jennifer Castle, TRAITRS, Goosebump, Isla Craig, Casper Skulls, Jesse Lebourdais.
 ---

 Last week [Buzz Records](http://buzzrecords.ca/) announced a split 7" featuring the lush Abbotsford, BC post-punk act [Blessed](http://www.blessedtheband.com/) and Winnipeg noise-punk outfit [Tunic](http://tunicband.com/).
 The label released both sides of the split online in full, with the physical release to be available from the bands on their upcoming North American tour.
 That trek kicks off in Winnipeg on the 17th of May, then hopping back and forth across the border as it heads east.
 You can find all the details on [Facebook](https://www.facebook.com/blessedband1234/).